 A good example where it’s often sensible to delegate responsibility is with regard to investment.
 Financial advisers and stockbrokers are often appointed in this way.
 But it’s worth noting that any agent who does take on delegated responsibility in this way, must agree to stick to the terms of the trust.

 And you should also be aware that as the overall responsibility remains with the trustee, that trustee needs to keep any delegated investment responsibility under review.
 However, if the trustee has acted reasonably in appointing the agent and with regard to regular review, there are likely to be responsible for any errors made by that agent.

-What kind of records does a trustee need to keep?
+Trust administration –what kind of records does a trustee need to keep?

-So important that any trustee keeps full and accurate records of any action they take.
+It is really important that any trustee keeps full and accurate records of any action they take.
 This would include, for example:

 · bank statements of trust accounts